 Building a Dream

-Back in the early 90’s, Art Buddies founder Sue Crolick was an award-winning designer with a love of creativity and a heart for kids who struggle.
+Back in the early 90’s, Art Buddies founder Sue Crolick was an award-winning designer with a love of creativity and a heart for bringing creativity to kids through free arts mentoring.
 She dreamed of tapping the special talent and energy of creative people, and sharing it with kids in need.

 Sue knew how much creative people wanted to give back, ever since she organized an event to help kids at a local shelter in 1993.
 Hundreds of creative volunteers from the Minnesota chapter of AIGA (the professional association for graphic design) showed up to work with the kids, and their hearts were in it!

 “I sensed a big reservoir of talent and goodwill within our creative community, waiting to be tapped,” Sue says.
 She had a strong feeling that it was time to leave her design career and pursue her dream.
 Sue didn’t travel far though, Twin Cities premiere Advertising and Public Relations firm, Carmichael Lynch has hosted Art Buddies with its office space and a full array of administrative support.
 The support of this creative industry partners makes this meaningful work possible.

 "I never knew I was creative before.
 Now I know I can do anything!"